vmallet/ida-plugins/README.md

 * [Funcap](https://github.com/deresz/funcap): This script records function calls (and returns) across an executable using IDA debugger API, along with all the arguments passed.
 It dumps the info to a text file, and also inserts it into IDA's inline comments.
 This way, static analysis that usually follows the behavioral runtime analysis when analyzing malware, can be directly fed with runtime info such as decrypted strings returned in function's arguments.

+* [FuncScanner](https://github.com/patois/FuncScanner): Collects extended function properties from IDA Pro databases.
+This is especially useful in reverse engineering code that comes with no or little symbolic information, as is often the case with embedded firmware.

 * [Functions+](https://github.com/nihilus/functions-plus): IDA Pro plugin to make functions tree view.
 Plugin parses function names and groups them by namespaces.

 * [Function Tagger](https://github.com/alessandrogario/IDA-Function-Tagger): This IDAPython script tags subroutines according to their use of imported functions